lookatitude/beluga/planning/tasks/1-agent-module.md

   - **Acceptance Criteria:**
     - The document covers all major agent functions and is approved by the team lead.

+**Status:** Completed.
+The `agent_roles.md` file has been created and contains detailed descriptions of all major agent roles.

 ### Task 2: Design Modular Agent Interfaces
 - **Action Items:**
   - **Interface Specification:**